Jack Mearns, Ph.D.

 Teaching:

-I currently teach two graduate level classes: Psyc 547--Theories of Psychological Intervention and Psyc 594--Fieldwork.
+Every year, I teach two graduate level classes: Psyc 547--Theories of Psychological Intervention and Psyc 594--Fieldwork.
 Psyc 547 and 594 are core courses for the M.S. program in clinical psychology at CSUF.
-I have also taught Psyc 341--Abnormal, Psyc 431--Theories of Personality, and Psyc 520T--Seminar in Personality Test Construction.
+Periodically, I also teach Psyc 520T--Seminar in Personality Test Construction, which fulfills graduate seminar requirements.
+I have also taught Psyc 341--Abnormal and Psyc 431--Theories of Personality.

-I am the coordinator of the Master of Science graduate program in clinical psychology.
-Click here for more information about the M. S. Program.
-The M. S. Program is a balanced scientist-practitioner program that prepares students to get an MFT license or to go on for a Ph.D. or Psy.D. in clinial psychology.
-It gives graduates a strong research experience, as well as intensive hands-on clinical training.
+For over 25 years, I was the coordinator of the Master of Science graduate program in clinical psychology.
+The M. S. Program is a balanced scientist-practitioner program that prepares students to get the MFT and LPCC licenses, or to go on for a Ph.D. or Psy.D. in clinical psychology.
+It gives graduates a strong research experience, as well as intensive, hands-on clinical training.
 The M.S.
 Program draws students from other Cal.
 State universities, the Univ. of California system, and universities across the United States.
-We also have enrolled many international students, most recently from India, Japan and Turkey.
+We also have enrolled many international students, most recently from India, Japan, Turkey and Taiwan.
+The Los Angeles Times recently listed Marriage and Family Therapists as one of the top ten fastest growing jobs in California.

 Research:

-My research interests focus on people's generalized expectancies for negative mood regulation (NMR).
+My research interests focus on people's generalized expectancies for negative mood regulation (NMRE).
 Much of this has been done in conjunction with Salvatore J. Catanzaro, Ph.D., at Illinois State Univ.
 The research is based in Julian B. Rotter's social learning theory.
-NMR expectancies represent beliefs individuals have that, when they are in a bad mood, they can do something to make themselves feel better.
+NMRE represent beliefs individuals have that, when they are in a bad mood, they can do something to make themselves feel better.
 People with strong beliefs in their ability to alleviate negative moods cope more adaptively with stress, and they experience less negative affect (anger, anxiety, depression, guilt) and fewer health problems.
 This research has been done on a variety of populations, including college students, caregivers for individuals with Alzheimer's disease, and police officers.
-Recent research suggests that those with stronger NMR expectancies will benefit more from psychotherapy, and that change in NMR expectancies is an indicator of therapeutic improvement.
-The NMR Scale has been translated into German.
-A Spanish scale is in development.
-With colleague Guofang Wang from Beijing, I am creating a Chinese version of the NMR Scale.
-And, I am working with CSUF colleague Eriko Self to validate a Japanese language scale.
+Research suggests that those with stronger NMRE will experience greater symptom relief in psychotherapy, and that change in NMRE is an indicator of therapeutic improvement.
+The NMR Scale, which measures NMRE, has been translated into several languages: German, Spanish, Korean, Japanese and Chinese versions have been validated.
+There also is a children's NMR Scale -- the NMR-Y.

 About Me: